AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 The static semantics are otherwise as for a precondition.

-.. centered:: **Verification Rules**

-#.
-The precondition of the abstract view of the subprogram shall imply its
-   Refined_Precondition.

 .. centered:: **Dynamic Semantics**

 #.
 When a subprogram with a Refined Precondition is called; first